 Florida Law And Relocation After Divorce

-If this happens, the court will decide whether to allow the parent to relocate with the child.
+If this happens, the court will decide whether or not to allow the parent to relocate with the child.
 The court’s order will be based upon the well-being and best interests of the child, and the judge will consider many factors in making a final decision.

-Many military service members are concerned about how their time-sharing (child custody) arrangement will be effected if they are deployed overseas or transferred to a different base.
+Many military service members are concerned about how their time-sharing (child custody) arrangement will be affected if they are deployed overseas or transferred to a different base.
 It is important for military parents to know that they have the same rights as non-military parents when it comes to relocation and time-sharing concerns.
 Florida courts determine time-sharing disputes based on the best interests of the child, but must also consider the special circumstances of military families in rendering their decisions.

 Get the information and advice you need to ensure your child’s best interests are protected.
-Call the law office of Laura S. Coleman, P.A., at (850) 626-8520.
+Call the law office of Laura S. Coleman, P.A., at (850) 626-8520 today.
 We look forward to speaking with you.